dylan7474/openaiChat/README.md

   log or the UI diagnostics panel and run it from the same machine to confirm connectivity.
 * Stop the server with <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal where it is running.

+### Web search integration

+aiChat can enrich each turn with research notes pulled from a JSON web search API:

+* Export `AICHAT_SEARCH_URL` with a URL template for your search provider.
+If the string contains `%s`, aiChat substitutes the
+  URL-encoded query.
+Otherwise it appends `?q=` (or the parameter in `AICHAT_SEARCH_PARAM`) automatically.
+* Optionally export `AICHAT_SEARCH_PARAM` to override the query parameter name when `%s` is not present in the URL template.
+* If the provider requires authentication, set `AICHAT_SEARCH_KEY`. aiChat sends it in the header named by `AICHAT_SEARCH_HEADER` (default: `Authorization`, automatically prefixed with `Bearer` when the header is left at its default).
+* When search is configured, the diagnostics panel confirms the endpoint and the UI enables a **Use web search between turns** toggle.
+Each conversation prepends the fetched snippets to the prompt history and the transcript shows the resulting links.

 ## Using the web UI
 1. Browse to the printed URL after starting the server.
 2. Enter a topic and choose how many turns to run (the value is clamped between 1 and 12).